Required Notices & Statements

 If you have any questions or feel that you have been discriminated against, please contact the Equal Opportunity & Title IX Office at 701.777.4171 or UND.EO.TitleIX@UND.edu.

 Applicants to and employees of most private employers, state and local governments, educational institutions, employment agencies and labor organizations are protected under Federal law from discrimination.
-The posters below are required to be displayed in our workplaces and where applicants for employment may see them.
+The poster below is required to be displayed in our workplaces and where applicants for employment may see them.